 \subsection{Dumbbell}

-When the initial data is a dumbbell that is the sum set of two circles connected by a narrow bar, a pinch off phenomenon may occur.
-For example, let $r,l$ and $b$ be the radius of circle, the length of the bar and the thickness of the bar, respectively and set $r := 30, l := 5, b := 0.25$.
-Then the thickness of the dumbbell decreases in time and eventually pinches off.
-In this case, we remove the vertices of the polygon when the thickness of the bar becomes smaller than a prescribed value.
+When the initial data is a dumbbell, which is the sum set of two circles connected by a narrow bar, a pinch off phenomenon may occur.
+For example, let $r,l$ and $b$ be the circle's radius ,the bar's length, and the thickness, respectively, with $r := 30, l := 5, b := 0.25$.
+Then, the thickness of the dumbbell decreases in time and eventually pinches off.
+In this case, we remove the vertices of the polygon when the bar thickness becomes smaller than the prescribed value.
 See Figure \ref{fig:pinchoff}.

-To avoid this phenomenon, we may adopt more general form of the Mullins-Sekerka equation, that is to say, we consider the following problem instead of $\eqref{eq:Mullins_Sekerka_intro}$.
+To avoid this phenomenon, we adopt a more general form of the Mullins-Sekerka equation.
+We consider the following problem instead of $\eqref{eq:Mullins_Sekerka_intro}$.

-Here $\sigma_e$ and $\sigma_i$ are positive constants that are generally different.
-These quantity designate the heat diffusion efficiency of the two phases.
-Observe that the area $\mathfrak{A}_t$ is conserved and the length $\mathfrak{L}_t$ is decreasing in time even if $\sigma_e\neq \sigma_i$.
-For this type of the presentation of the Mullins-Sekerka equation, see P.558 \cite{PrussAndSimonett} for instance.
-Now set $\sigma_e := 1000, \sigma_i := 1$ to prevent the dumbbell from pinching off.
+Here, $\sigma_e$ and $\sigma_i$ are positive constants that are generally different.
+These quantities designate the heat-diffusion efficiency of the two-phases.
+Observe that the area $\mathfrak{A}_t$ is conserved, and the length $\mathfrak{L}_t$ is decreasing in time even if $\sigma_e\neq \sigma_i$.
+For this type of presentation of the Mullins-Sekerka equation, see P.558 \cite{PrussAndSimonett} for instance.
+We set $\sigma_e := 1000, \sigma_i := 1$ to prevent the dumbbell from pinching off.
 See Figure \ref{fig:nopinchoff}.